A holiday for families in Italy

 Be aware of the Italian rules for swimming pools as a swim cap is usually mandatory for anyone who enters the pool.
 These caps don’t need to be the tight rubber kind, but a soft swimming cap especially made.
 They are sold in any sport shop in Italy and are used to prodect the pool from loose hair.

 After the kids are worn out, we wander back to the caravan for a lunch of seasonal ingredients like, tomatoes and olive oil, mozzerella, fresh bread and pasta al sugo.
 Then, importantly some down time to digest and think and do nothing in the shade!
 Perfect.
-Late afternoon, as the heat of the sun starts to relent you can start your day again.
+Late afternoon, as the heat of the sun starts to cool a little you can start your day again.
 This time, maybe the park, visit a local town, a bike ride?
 The afternoon is a busy time.
 Italian shops will often re-open at 16.00 and people restart their activities into the evening.
 The aperitivo comes after 1800 when you start to feel a bit of hunger creeping in.
 An aperitvo at the bar is considered a family time and children will be more than welcome.
 After 19.30 it is dinnertime.
 A time to spend together around the table, taking your time and enjoying your food.
 My 3 year old’s favourite dish is spaghetti alle vongole.
 Anytime we went to the restaurant, my children would run to the kitchen window to see the fresh fish laying on the ice.
 But the evening doesn’t need to end there.
 After dinner we wander to the Piazza where people gather to see the entertainment.
 At out camping in Orbetello, an hour of children’s entertainment started at 21,00.
 The kids loved this appointment!

 This time is just right for a relaxing family holiday.
 There is just enough entertainment to really slow down, forget about work and reconnect as a family.